WICG/webcomponents/proposals/Template-Instantiation.md

 });
 ```

-> Note: a well defined template library should implement array-diff'ing algorithm to reduce the node construction & destruction churn.
-We could built such a diff'ing algorithm into the default template process callback as well.
+> Note: a well-defined template library should implement an array-diff'ing algorithm to reduce the node construction-and-destruction churn.
+We could build such a diff'ing algorithm into the default template process callback as well.

-There is an alternative approach for (9), which is to make TemplatePart constructible from template process callback themselves.
-However, this approach involves the template process callback cloning template parts along with other nodes, or let author scripts manually specify to which element each template part belongs.
+There is an alternative approach for (9), which is to make `TemplatePart` constructible from the template process callbacks themselves.
+However, that approach involves the template process callback cloning template parts along with other nodes, or letting author scripts manually specify to which element each template part belongs.
 This quickly becomes an entangled mess because now we could have multiple template parts that refer to a single DOM location or an attribute, and we have to start dealing with multiple template parts trying to override one another even though there is no good use case for such a behavior.

-We like the idea of supporting very basic control flow such as `if` and `foreach` in the default template process callback but we don't think it's a show stopper if the default template process callback didn't support them in the initial cut.
+We like the idea of supporting very a basic control flow such as `if` and `foreach` in the default template process callback, but we don't think it'd be a show stopper if the default template process callback didn't support them in the initial cut.

 > Note: We're open to changing the name of `InnerTemplatePart`.
 Other names we've considered are: `TemplateTemplatePart`, `TemplateElementTemplatePart`, and `NestedTemplatePart`.

 ## 4. Definitions and Algorithm for Template Parts

 This section defines partial specifications for template parts and how they're instantiated.
-It's meant to read like a real W3C/WHATWG specifications.
-All text is normative unless otherwise specified.
-Due to the limitation of markdown syntax, each concept “to X” defined within this specification is explicitly referred to as “the concept to X”.
+It's meant to read like a real W3C/WHATWG specification.
+All text is normative unless otherwise indicated.
+Due to the limitations of markdown syntax, each concept *“to X”* defined within this specification is explicitly referred to as *“the concept to X”*.

-Each template element has an associated `TemplateProcessCallback` either the one specified by `type` content attribute or of the default template process callback if the content attribute is not specified.
+Each template element has an associated `TemplateProcessCallback` — either the one specified by the `type` content attribute, or, if the content attribute is not specified, of the default template process callback.

 ### 4.1.
 Attribute value setter

 When an [attribute](https://dom.spec.whatwg.org/#concept-attribute) is fully controlled by a single _attribute template part_, the attribute is said to be **fully templatized**.
 When an [attribute value](https://dom.spec.whatwg.org/#concept-attribute-value) consists of a concatenation of strings and _attribute template parts_, it is said to be **partially templatized**.
-Similarly, when contents of a [Text](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node) is fully controlled by a single _node template part_, it is said to be _fully templatized_ and _partially tempatized_ otherwise.
+Similarly, when the contents of a [Text](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node) are fully controlled by a single _node template part_, it is said to be fully templatized, and otherwise, partially tempatized.

 An **attribute value setter** is an object used to aggregate values of _attribute template parts_ and strings in a given attribute.
-It has an associated [element](https://dom.spec.whatwg.org/#concept-element), an associated [attribute](https://dom.spec.whatwg.org/#concept-attribute), an associated **attribute template part list**, which is a list of strings and _attribute template parts_.
-When the _attribute template part list_ of an attribute consists of exactly one attribute template part, it is _fully templatized_.
+It has an associated [element](https://dom.spec.whatwg.org/#concept-element), an associated [attribute](https://dom.spec.whatwg.org/#concept-attribute), and an associated **attribute template part list**, which is a list of strings and _attribute template parts_.
+When the _attribute template part list_ of an attribute consists of exactly one attribute template part, it is fully templatized.
 Each _attribute template part_ has an associated _attribute value setter_ and a value string.

 ### 4.2.
 Node Value Setter

-A **node value setter** is an object used to aggravate values of _node template parts_ and strings in a given [Text](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node). it has an associated [parent](https://dom.spec.whatwg.org/#concept-tree-parent) [node](https://dom.spec.whatwg.org/#concept-node), a [previous sibling](https://dom.spec.whatwg.org/#concept-tree-previous-sibling), a [next sibling](https://dom.spec.whatwg.org/#concept-tree-next-sibling), a boolean **fully templatized** flag, a **previous replacement nodes**, which is a list of node most recently inserted into the Dom tree, and an associated **node template part list**, which is a list of [nodes](https://dom.spec.whatwg.org/#concept-node) and _node template parts_.
-When the _fully templatized flag_ is set, _node template part list_ is said to be _fully templatized_.
+A **node value setter** is an object used to aggregate values of _node template parts_ and strings in a given [Text](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node).
+It has an associated [parent](https://dom.spec.whatwg.org/#concept-tree-parent) [node](https://dom.spec.whatwg.org/#concept-node), a [previous sibling](https://dom.spec.whatwg.org/#concept-tree-previous-sibling), a [next sibling](https://dom.spec.whatwg.org/#concept-tree-next-sibling), a boolean **fully templatized** flag, a **previous replacement nodes**, which is a list of node most recently inserted into the Dom tree, and an associated **node template part list**, which is a list of [nodes](https://dom.spec.whatwg.org/#concept-node) and _node template parts_.
+When the _fully templatized_ flag is set, _node template part list_ is said to be _fully templatized_.
 Otherwise, it is said to be _partially templatized_.
 A _node value setter_ can also be in a **detached state** in which case the _node setter value_ would fail to apply its _node template part list_ to the _template instance_.
-Each _node template part_ has an associated _node value setter_ and a list of Node's called **replacement node list**, which is a list of nodes currently being placed or controlled by the _node template part_ in the template instance.
+Each _node template part_ has an associated _node value setter_ and a list of Nodes called a  **replacement node list**, which is a list of nodes currently being placed or controlled by the _node template part_ in the template instance.

-An **inner template part** has an associated [template element](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element) in addition to a _replacement node list_ and an _node value setter_.
+An **inner template part** has an associated [`template` element](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element) in addition to a _replacement node list_ and an _node value setter_.

-> Note: _attribute value setter_ and _node value setter_ are specifications phantoms that do not need to exist in actual implementations.
+> Note: _attribute value setter_ and _node value setter_ are specification phantoms that do not need to exist in actual implementations.

 ### 4.3 Creating Template Parts